richmondu/FT900/IoT/ft90x_iot_aws_gcp_azure/README.md

 Below are the MQTT settings and TLS credentials needed to connect to IoT cloud services of AWS, GCP and Azure.

 ### Amazon AWS IoT Core
-    1. MQTT Endpoint: NAME-ats.iot.REGION.amazonaws.com (Default is now an ATS-endpoint)
+    0. MQTT Endpoint: NAME-ats.iot.REGION.amazonaws.com (Default is now an ATS-endpoint)
+    1. MQTT Port: 8883
     2. MQTT ClientId: DEVICE_ID (or THING_NAME if registered with a THING)
     3. MQTT Username: NONE
     4. MQTT Password: NONE